kyla100/AboutMe-1/README.md

   * Information and Recording http://t.ly/FRIY
   * My final remarks - [video clip](http://t.ly/jKUY)
 * Captain of Varsity Tennis Team at Lake Oswego High School
-  * I led the team to be #1 in the regional.
+  * Led the team to be #1 in the district.
   * I would have qualified for State-wide competition, had Covid-19 not canceled most of our competitions.
 * Volunteer for non-profit organizations - creating / maintaining websites for them:
   * http://hcyfoundation.org/